 Here are three customer success KPIs to start with:

 Net Promoter Score (NPS).
-NPS is a measure of the sentiment of the extent to which a customer would recommend a product or service, and is an important metric for any business.
+NPS is a measure of the sentiment of the extent to which a customer would recommend a product or service.
+It is an important metric for any business.
 NPS ranges between −100 (all respondents are detractors) and +100 (every respondent is a promoter).
 Scores vary across sectors, but a score higher than zero is generally deemed acceptable, 50 or more is excellent, and over 70 is exceptional.
-The open availability and simplicity of use contribute to its wide use.
+The open availability and simplicity of use contribute to the wide use of this metric.

 Customer Effort Score (CES).
 Customer Effort Score (CES) is a simple metric that measures how much effort a customer has to exert to get an issue resolved, a request fulfilled, a product purchased/returned or a question answered.
 In terms of understanding and fostering customer loyalty, CES has proven particularly useful.
 CES surveys typically ask the question, “on a scale of ‘very easy’ to ‘very difficult’, how easy was it to interact with [company name]”.
 CES is one way that a business can measure a customer’s perceived level of ease at various points throughout the customer journey.
 Loyal customers become brand advocates, product experts, and, most importantly, they renew.